Precautions To Take When Using Drugs

 - In spite of wearing gloves, it is important to thoroughly wash your hands after handling these drugs.

 - Whether you are a man or a woman, specific contraceptive measures may apply for the duration of your treatment and even after the last dose.
-Speak to your healthcare professional.
+Speak to your health care professional.

 - To prevent splashing, urinate sitting on the toilet, close the toilet lid and flush twice.
+Clean the toilet bowl, the lid, and the floor around the toilet daily.
+If possible, other family members should use a separate toilet.

 - Wash your hands after having used the toilet.